-Your Transposit environment has been set up and you've logged into Transposit for the first time.
+Transposit has been configured and you're logged in for the first time.
 Now you're wondering what to do next!

 Let's get familiar with Transposit and start using its features to simplify and streamline your processes.
-We'll explore the activity feed, get started with runbooks, and integrate our processes with Slack.
+We'll explore the activity feed, get started with runbooks, and integrate your processes with Slack.

-After logging into Transposit, you will be dropped into Activities.
-Here you can see a list of all recent activities done by members of your team.
-You can also click into activity types to see activities by type, such as Incidents, Requests, Changes, and Jobs.
+After logging into Transposit, you will be dropped into the activity feed.
+Here you can track all the activities handled by your team.
+You can also view activities by type, such as incidents, requests, changes, and jobs.

 Click into one of the activities to see the Overview and Timeline.

-The Overview shows you any updates a team member has made to that activity during the course of its progress, as well as important information about that activity, such as the Activity Type, Slack Channel, Relevant Links, Due Date, Environment, Status, Labels, and more.
+The Overview shows you any updates a member of your team has made to that activity during the course of its progress, as well as information about that activity, such as its type, Slack channel, and relevant links.

 Click on the Slack Channel link to be taken to the corresponding Slack channel.
-All activity you see in Slack will also be in the Timeline.
+All events you see in Slack will also be in the Timeline.

-The Timeline shows every action by a human or machine in the course of that activity.
+The Timeline shows every event by a human or machine processed in the course of that activity.

-On the right, you will also see the runbooks that were used during the activity.
+On the right, you also see the runbooks used during the activity.
 When an activity is still open, users can take action in a runbook, or search for another runbook and run it.

-Here you see all the runbooks available to your Transposit team.
-On the left you will see all the recent "runs", which are runbooks that have been executed.
+Here you see all the Runbooks available to your team.
+On the left, you see all the recent runs, which are runbooks that have been executed.

-Depending on how your Transposit environment has been set up, a new Slack channel can automatically be created once an activity is created.
-In the Slack channel, you can find the current Runbook run or browse and run other runbooks after typing the /transposit command.
+Depending on how Transposit has been set up, a new Slack channel can automatically be created once an activity is created.

 In Slack, you can use the following commands to interact with Transposit.